How Do Pigs Find Truffles? How to Get Started for Success

 1. Start Training With Small Steps

-When you start training your truffle pig, it’s essential to ensure that you take it slow.
+When you start training your truffle hunting pig, it’s essential to ensure that you take it slow.
 Pigs are brilliant animals, but training takes time, patience, and hard work, as with any other animal.

 It would be best if you considered training a younger pig rather than a fully grown pig, as teaching an older animal a new skill is always challenging.
 Bear in mind that piglets should not be used as they have not developed a sex drive yet, and will not be attracted to the smell.